GerHobbelt/cef-wiki/BranchesAndBuilding.md

 git log --grep=@123456 origin/master
 ```

 6\.
-Update the Chromium checkout to the required commit hash.
+Update the Chromium checkout to the required Git commit hash.
 DO NOT use 'git checkout commit\_hash' directly because the sub-project dependencies will not be updated.

 ```
 cd /path/to/chromium